-Investments in Certain External Investment Pools - In accordance with GASB Statement No. 79, Certain External Investment Pools and Pool Participants, the Town held investments with the New Hampshire Public Deposit Investment Pool (NHPDIP) are categorized as Level 2.
+Investments in Certain External Investment Pools - In accordance with GASB Statement No. 79, Certain External Investment Pools and Pool Participants, the Town held investments with the New Hampshire Public Deposit Investment Pool (NHPDIP).
 The NHPDIP measures all of its investments at amortized cost.
 There are no redemption restrictions and shares may be redeemed by the Town in accordance with the NHPDIP's Information Statement.